openwebf/quickjs/README.md

 > ./bin/run-test262 -m -c test262.conf -a
 ```

-it will output result like:
+It will output result like:
 ```
 Result: 573/75124 errors, 1388 excluded, 7844 skipped, 573 new
 ```